The Chathams is a remote, windy place that makes for an unforgettable holiday experience.

 Hunting and fishing

 The Chatham Islands’ natural sea bounty includes crayfish, hapuka, blue cod and paua.
-Fishing, rock casting, spear fishing or diving – there’s an abundance of ways to make the most of this marine wonderland, but locals ask that you take only what you need for a meal or the local bag limit to help preserve this valuable resource.
+Fishing, rock casting, spear fishing or diving – there’s an abundance of ways to make the most of this marine wonderland.

 And by the way...

-Local time is 45 minutes ahead of mainland New Zealand.
+- Local time is 45 minutes ahead of the rest of New Zealand.

 - The islands have officially been part of New Zealand since 1842.